molesinski/Clara/README.md

 ## Highlights

-This library is meant for relatively small document sets (up to tenths of thousands) while maintaining fast query times (around 1 milisecond).
-Updating index requires reindexing, which means building new index, replacing in memory reference and discarding old one.
+This library is meant for relatively small document sets (up to tenths of thousands) while maintaining fast query times (measured in low milliseconds).
+Index updates are not supported by design and full index rebuild is required to reflect changes in source data.

+Main features are:

-* Inspired by commonly known Lucene design
+* Inspired by well known Lucene design
 * Fast in memory searching
 * Low memory allocation for search execution
 * Stemming and stop words handling for 30 languages
 * Text, keyword, hierarchy and range fields
 * Synonym maps with multi token synonym support
-* Document scoring with BM25 weight
+* Document scoring using BM25
-* Filtering keyword and hierarchy fields by any/all values and range fields by subrange
+* Filtering keyword and hierarchy fields by any or all values and range fields by value subrange
 * Faceting without restricting facet value list by filtered values
 * Result sorting by document score or range field
 * Fully configurable and extendable text analysis pipeline